cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes exhaled slowly, his mind already forming the next move.
 "A bold decision, Mr. Hanger.
 And a dangerous one."

-Holmes had been silent since we left the stable quarters.
-As we walked back toward the manor, his hands were clasped behind his back, his pace slower than usual.
+As we walked back toward the manor, Holmes’s hands were clasped behind his back, his pace slower than usual.
+The weight of the case—of Edward’s death, the corruption, and the final location of the chest—seemed to press upon him.

 "You knew," I said at last.

+Holmes did not look at me.
 "I suspected.
-Mycroft confirmed it," Holmes replied, voice quiet.
+Mycroft confirmed it."

 I hesitated.
 "Then Hawthorne knows too.
 He won’t wait for us to act."

 Holmes finally turned his gaze to me.
 "That depends.
 If he were certain of what we knew, the chest would already be gone.
 But he isn’t."

-"And what’s stopping him?"

-"Doubt, Watson.
-A man like Hawthorne does not panic—he calculates.
-If he overplays his hand too soon, he risks exposing more than he’s already lost.
-Right now, he still believes he has control.
-We need him to waste that belief."

 A sudden rustling in the hedges made me stiffen.
 Holmes barely turned his head.
 His voice dropped lower.
 "Three men.
 One watching from the treeline, another near the stables, and the last—"